circuitdojo/docs/src/nrf9160-sdk-setup-mac.md

 Now you can get to playing around with some of the nRF9160 Feather example code!
 Remember you'll always have to open a terminal using the Toolchain Manager to build code!

+## Migrating from previous instructions

+Follow the same steps as above.
+Except for **Step 9**.
+Then copy your `nfed` directory from your old setup to the new SDK folder.
+It will be in `/opt/nordic/ncs/v1.4.1/`.
+You'll want to checkout the latest using `git pull && git checkout v1.4.1`.

 ## Testing it

 You can quickly test if your SDK is set up correctly by checking out the [`blinky` example](nrf9160-blinky-sample.md).